128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: auto

+##### enumeration

+A value from a set of predefined names.

+Options:
+auto            Use auto-negotation for the Ethernet link 10Mbps-half     Force the Ethernet link to 10 Mbps half duplex 10Mbps-full     Force the Ethernet link to 10 Mbps full duplex 100Mbps-half    Force the Ethernet link to 100 Mbps half duplex 100Mbps-full    Force the Ethernet link to 100 Mbps full duplex

 ## `configure authority router node device-interface lldp`